About Visitors Parking Permits

-Please note that if you are landlord of a property and not residing in it, you are not eligible to buy visitors permits.
+- If you are a landlord of a property and not residing in it, you are not eligible to buy visitors permits.
 You can however, apply for a Trader's Permit to allow you to park near the property.
-Trader's Permits can be found on the Trader's Permits page.
+See details on the Trader's Permits page

 Our quick and easy tool will help you to register and apply for visitor permits online:

-Please download and complete the Resident and Visitor Parking Permit application form (PDF, 128KB) and post the completed form and supporting documents to:
+Download the Resident and Visitor Parking Permit application form (PDF, 128KB) and post the completed form and supporting documents to: